wslerry/tiles/README.md

-# Map tiles for web mapping collection
+# Map tiles for web mapping

 This is a collection of mat tiles for my own use.
 Feel free to used it for your own project.